 - 🏨 Where to Stay: The Marshall House – Historic hotel in the heart of the downtown district with period furnishings

 Begin at Forsyth Park, home to the city’s most photographed fountain and 30 acres of greenspace.
 Wander through the historic squares, each with its own character and monuments.
 The cocktail scene here blew my mind, with rooftop bars offering sunset views and speakeasies hidden behind unassuming facades.
-As darkness falls, join one of Savannah’s famous ghost tours for spine-tingling stories of unsolved murders and paranormal encounters in eerily beautiful settings.
+As night begins in Savannah, join one of the city’s famous ghost tours for spine-tingling stories of unsolved murders and paranormal encounters in eerily beautiful settings.

 6. Albuquerque